microsoft/azure-devops-extension-cascading-picklist/marketplace/details.md

 #### Known issues

 - Work item forms with many extensions installed can delay the loading of the cascading picklist extension.
 Therefore the child/parent relationship may not be visible for several seconds.
 If that happens, we recommend that you remove any non-essential extensions from the form.

+#### Tips

+1. You must know the refname of the custom picklist fields.
+You can use [List Fields REST API](https://docs.microsoft.com/en-us/rest/api/azure/devops/wit/fields/list?view=azure-devops-rest-5.0) if you need help finding the value.

+2. The values setup in the picklist and the values in the configuration must be an exact match.
+There is no validation to check or correct spelling mistakes in the values.

+# Support

+## How to file issues and get help

+This project uses [GitHub Issues](https://github.com/microsoft/azure-devops-extension-cascading-picklist/issues) to track bugs and feature requests.
+Please search the existing issues before filing new issues to avoid duplicates.
+For new issues, file your bug or feature request as a new Issue.

+## Microsoft Support Policy
+Support for this project is limited to the resources listed above.